Food concerns mount in Vanuatu after monster cyclone

 Perched on the geologically active "Ring of Fire", it suffers from frequent earthquakes and tsunamis and has several active volcanoes, in addition to threats from storms and rising sea levels.

-(Writing and additional reporting by Lincoln Feast in Sydney, Edgar Su in Port Vila; Editing by Dean Yates and Will Waterman)
+(Writing and additional reporting by Lincoln Feast in Sydney; Editing by Dean Yates)